-Southeast Saskatchewan: Production from Southeast Saskatchewan averaged 5,356 boe/d of average 33° API crude oil in 2006, primarily produced from the Tilston and Souris Valley Formations.
-The Southeast Saskatchewan property includes Hazelwood, Moose Valley, Parkman, Whitebear, Kenosee and other minor properties.
-Harvest has an average 99% working interest in this operated property.
-In 2006 harvest drilled 37 gross (36.8 net) wells, primarily horizontal development and infill wells into defined pools, for a net capital expenditure of \$38 million.
-At Kenosee, a stratigraphic evaluation well discovered a new pool that the company will develop using horizontal wells in 2007.
-Additional future development at Southeast Saskatchewan may include step-out and horizontal infill drilling of up to 50 locations to increase the recovery factor and accelerate production.
-Harvest believes further drilling opportunities are possible through the continued pooling of landowner interests to drill under-exploited areas.
-Harvest's extensive proprietary 3D seismic coverage offers control of the opportunity, and was a key component of our new pool discovery at Kenosee noted above.
+SE Saskatchewan: Our SE Saskatchewan properties are located approximately 110 miles southeast of Regina.
+Production from SE Saskatchewan averaged 5.874 BOE/d of average 33° API crude oil in 2007, primarily produced from the Tilston and Souris Valley Formations.
+The SE Saskatchewan property includes Hazelwood, Moose Valley, Parkman, Whitebear, Kenosee and other minor properties.
+Harvest has an average working interest of over 90% in this primarily operated property.
+Through the acquisition of Grand in August 2007, Harvest acquired a 50% working interest in approximately 25,000 undeveloped acres (12,500 net to Harvest) and 600 BOE/d of production (300 net to Harvest).
+This acreage was directly offsetting Harvest's Hazelwood horizontal well development program and has provided incremental drilling opportunities.
+In 2007 Harvest drilled 33 gross (29 net) wells, primarily horizontal development and infill wells into defined pools including 14 horizontal wells into our Kenosee pool discovered in 2006.
+In 2007, total capital expenditures were approximately \$40 million including \$3 million to install emulsion processing facilities at our new Kenosee Souris Valley pool.
+Fluid produced from the area is processed at our 100% owned Hazelwood facility and is pipeline connected to the Enbridge system.
+Additional future development at SE Saskatchewan may include step-out and horizontal infill drilling of up to 100 locations to increase the recovery factor and accelerate production.
+Harvest believes further drilling opportunities are possible through the continued pooling of other landowner interests to drill under-exploited areas.
+Harvest has extensive proprietary 3D seismic coverage which offers control of the opportunity, and will be used to identify further opportunities on and off our land base.

-Markerville/Sylvan Lake: The Markerville/Sylvan Lake area is located approximately 35 kilometres southwest of Red Deer, Alberta.
+Markerville: The Markerville area is located approximately 35 kilometres southwest of Red Deer, Alberta.
 Harvest is the operator for a majority of the production in the area and has a working interest varying from 50-90% in the majority of the area's wells.
-Markerville/Sylvan Lake averaged 4,568 boe/day (80% natural gas) for the 12 months ending December 31, 2006.
-The area offers multi-zone potential with two main producing horizons.
-The Pekisko formation, at a well depth of approximately 2,200 metres contains sweet natural gas along with associated liquids.
+Markerville/Sylvan Lake averaged 5,764 BOE/d (75% natural gas) for the 12 months ending December 31, 2007.
+The area offers multi-zone potential with a number of producing horizons.
+The Pekisko formation, at a well depth of approximately 2,200, metres contains sweet natural gas along with associated liquids.
 The formation is developed using both vertical and horizontal wells.
-The Edmonton sands is a tight gas reservoir that contains sweet natural gas that is developed exclusively with vertical wells.
-In 2006, the company drilled or participated in 26 gross (11.5 net) wells for a total capital expenditure of \$20.1 million in the area.
-A total of 4 gross (3.5 net) horizontal Pekisko wells were drilled with the remainder being primarily Edmonton Sands wells.
-Other minor zones of interest in this area are the Viking, Glauconitic and Ellerslie formations.
-In August 2006, Harvest acquired a new property at Sylvan Lake through the acquisition of Birchill.
-This light oil and solution gas property produces from Leduc reef formations, and Harvest has working interests ranging from 37.5% to 50%.
-Taking into account the August 1, effective date, production for the 12 months of 2006 averaged approximately 246 boe/d, with a significant drilling inventory to be pursued over the next 2 years.
+The Edmonton sands is a tight gas reservoir located at a depth of approximately 800m that contains sweet natural gas that is developed exclusively with vertical wells.
+Harvest also has a 25-50% working interest in Leduc Pinnacle Reef formations that produce light oil and associated natural gas.
+In 2007, the company drilled or participated in 22 gross (9.6 net) wells for a total capital expenditure of \$13 million in the area.
+Also in August 2007, Harvest acquired the assets of Grand which included approximately 1,600 BOE/d of natural gas and associated liquids producing from the Ellerslie, Pekisko and Elkton formations.
+Drilling success on these lands included the discovery of a new Ellerslie Gas pool into which Harvest has drilled 2 wells by the end of 2007.
+Harvest has various ownership in pipelines, compressors, and gas processing facilities that service the wells in this area.